imrenzo/web_forum/README.md

 ## Installation

-Clone this repository:
+        #Clone this repository:
         git clone https://github.com/imrenzo/web_forum.git

-Frontend:
+        # Frontend:

-In web_forum folder:

-        cd ./client
+        cd client
         yarn install
         yarn start

-Backend:
+        # Backend:

-Start a new terminal and in web_forum folder:
+        ## Start a new terminal:

-        cd ./server
+        cd server
         go mod tidy
         go run .

+        # View link below for database

-Database: Refer to here[a link](./database.txt)
+Database: Refer to here [a link](./database.txt)

 Once you have run frontend, backend and database you should be good to go at http://localhost:3000/